glyphine/glyphine/README.md

-<h2 align="left">Hi 👋!
-My name is Gwyn Lobaton and I'm a Full-Stack Developer, from Philippines</h2>
+<h2 align="left">Hey there!
+I'm Gwyn Lobaton, a Full-Stack Developer from the Philippines, turning big ideas into reality through code.</h2>

 ###